tsunghsien1124/tsunghsien1124.github.io/_posts/2021-08-04-discretization-of-AR(1)-process-using-Adda-and-Cooper-(2003).md

 Discretization plays an essential role in confronting problems with continuous exogenous processes (e.g., income and productivity).
-There are multiple approaches that are widely used, including Tauchen, Rouwenhorst, and **Adda and Cooper (2003)**[^1] (hereafter, AC2003).
-`QuantEcon.jl` contains the former two; yet, I cannot find a decent implementation for the last one in `Julia`.
+There are multiple approaches that are widely used, including Tauchen, Rouwenhorst, and **Adda and Cooper (2003)**.[^1] `QuantEcon.jl` contains the former two; yet, I cannot find a decent implementation for the last one in `Julia`.
 Hence, this blog aims to fill this void.
-In the following, I will firstly explain how AC2003 works and then show how it can be coded in `Julia`.
+In the following, I will firstly explain how AC2003 works and then show how I coded it in `Julia`.

 ---

-#### How AC(2003) Works
+#### How Adda and Cooper (2003) Works

-This section will mostly follow the original treatment in their book (Page 56 - 59), albeit slightly contaminated with my preference and interpretation.
+This section will mostly follow the original treatment in their book (Page 56-59), albeit slightly contaminated with my preference and interpretation.
 Suppose that we have the following AR(1) process of $\epsilon$.

 \\[ \begin{equation} \epsilon_t = \mu (1-\rho) + \rho \epsilon_{t-1} + u_t, \end{equation} \\]